 If a course is shared, explicitly state what percentage of the course was conducted or how many lectures or labs were done by the candidate.

+The table below shows the periods for which graduate student instruction should be documented in the file.
 The role of the candidate on graduate committees should be explained.
 For graduate student supervision, include major professor's name(s).